telpirion/telpirion_com/README.md

 docker push us-west1-docker.pkg.dev/PROJECT_ID/telpirion-com/base-image:TAG
 ```

 Finally, go to Cloud Run and create a service from this image.
-Be sure
-to

 ## References